au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 * Ant
 * gawk version 4
 * MySQL (at least version 5.6)
-* Solr (at least version 6.6.5 or 7.4.0 is recommended)
+* Solr (at least version 8.1 is required)
+  * Solr must be run in SolrCloud mode.
+You may use either the embedded ZooKeeper, or use an external ZooKeeper.
 * Tomcat (at least version 7)

 # Locale setting for JDK